ministryofjustice/formbuilder-product-page/README.md

 If you wish to run in your own browser, you'll need to run the following commands from the root of this project:

-- `\curl -sSL https://get.rvm.io | bash` to install ruby version manager (rvm)
+- `brew install rbenv ruby-build` to install ruby version manager (rbenv)
+- `rbenv init` to load rbenv in your shell, follow the printed instructions
-- `cat .ruby-version | xargs rvm install` to install the correct version of ruby
+- `cat .ruby-version | xargs rbenv install` to install the correct version of ruby
 - `gem install bundler` to install the dependency manager
 - `bundle install` to install middleman and its dependencies
 - `npm install` to install the frontend dependencies